-Operating expenses for the first quarter in 2018 was \$55,487 an increase of \$52,155 over the same period in 2017.
-The increase was due primarily to the increase in cement vessels and the addition of NASC.
+Operating expenses for the second quarter in 2018 increased by \$822 over the same period in 2017 and for the six months ended June 30, 2018 increased by \$52,973 compared to the previous year period.
+The significant increase for the year to date was due primarily to the increase in cement vessels and the addition of NASC.
 Operating expenses generated by NASC are significantly higher than NACC as a significant number of the NASC vessels are chartered.
 Operating expenses include only those costs incurred after the ships enter operation in the case of the ships acquired during the year.

-Selling, general and administrative expenses, comprising mostly commercial commissions, staff and office costs and professional fees, totalled \$1,097.
-As the segment grows more staff to support its operations are added increasing overhead.
+Selling, general and administrative expenses, comprising mostly commercial commissions, staff and office costs and professional fees, totalled \$3,495 for the second quarter 2018 and \$4,592 for the six months ended June 30, 2018.
+As the segment grows, more staff are added to support its operations.